 Dr. Sue Ishaq, PhD, Assistant Professor of Animal and Veterinary Science, School of Food and Agriculture, University of Maine.
 Animal microbiomes, diet and gut, microbes and social equity.
-Note, Sue helped host a little bit but Tiff put in 99.999% of the effort for organizing and running the event.
+Note, Sue helped host a little bit, but Tiff put in 99.999% of the effort for organizing and running the session.

 Speakers, 11~12:00 EDT: